 According to research by estate agent Hamptons International, 50% of all homes bought by landlords fall into the top three ratings of energy efficiency.
-Just two years ago, this figure was just one third.
+Just three years ago, this figure was just one third.

 There are, however, regional differences.
 In London, 66% of homes bought by investors fell into the top three energy efficiency categories.
 The figure for the North East of England, however, was as low as 34%.

 Currently, all rental properties must have an energy performance certificate (EPC).
 This assigns the property an energy efficiency rating between ‘A’ and ‘G’.
 ‘A’ is the most energy efficient, while ‘G’ is the least.

 Since April 2020, landlords have mostly not been able to let properties with an energy rating below ‘E’.
 There are a few exemptions.

 However, if government proposals are implemented, all new tenancies must be in bands A-C by 2025.
 All rented homes will have to be in those bands by 2028.

 The rising popularity of energy-efficient properties, therefore, is being driven by landlords who are looking ahead to the future.
 The Telegraph says that the cost of upgrading less efficient properties will be in the region of £10,000.
 In addition, landlords who miss deadlines to upgrade properties will face fines of up to £30,000.

 It’s no surprise, therefore, that landlords are investing in new builds and upgraded properties.
 By doing so, they are avoiding potentially hefty bills in the near future.

 Another motivation for landlords is the growing number of lenders offering lower mortgage rates for energy efficient homes.
 Lower finance costs combined with no upgrade costs is an attractive package for many landlords.
 The Financial Times reports that research from Shawbrook Bank found that one in five landlords did not have the funds to improve their properties in line with EPC requirements.